ON-FARM ENERGY ASSESSMENTS IN VICTORIA

 Findings of our assessments

 There are three types of energy sources used on farms: electricity, diesel and natural gas or LPG.
-The majority of farms use electricity and diesel, except for industrial horticulture farms where natural gas or LPG is needed for heating demand of production processes.
+The majority of farms use electricity and diesel, except for industrial horticulture farms where natural gas or LPG is needed for heating demand for production processes.
 Crop and grazing farms have a higher percentage of diesel usage which is driven by on-site machinery, while fruit and dairy farms use more electricity than diesel due to services like refrigeration, hot water and cool-rooms.
 Yet, the largest portion of energy consumption for all types of farms (except for industrial horticulture farms) is attributed to irrigation systems.

-We identified following issues with irrigation systems: inefficient diesel pumping and manual irrigation system throttling as well as unsuitable irrigation pumps and motors.
+We identified the following issues with irrigation systems: inefficient diesel pumping and manual irrigation system throttling as well as unsuitable irrigation pumps and motors.
 Diesel-engines have an average efficiency of 30% compared to more than 90% efficiency of electric motors.
 Replacing diesel pumps with electrical pumps proves to be a low-payback energy efficiency measure.
 Farmers use manual valves to throttle the water flow which increases the system pressure.
 The installation of variable-speed-drives on irrigation pumps with pressure control can help to increase efficiency.
-This has a general payback of less than five years.
+This has a general payback of fewer than five years.
 Some farmers also re-use pumps and electric motors without considering the suitability of their specific application which often results in poor efficiency.

 Other energy efficiency opportunities often depend on a farm’s energy use characteristics.
 Common opportunities include LED lighting upgrades, refrigeration system controls and other mechanical system controls.
 Farm energy efficiency however is not only about implementing efficiency measures but also about appropriate energy management practices.
 There is little awareness and knowledge amongst farmers of good energy management practices as well as available resources and tools (e.g. Victoria Energy Compare).
 For farms with an annual energy consumption of less than 100 Mwh per annum, we saw significant differences in gross electricity rates ranging from 20c/kWh and 41c/kWh.
 In our view, energy management on farms should include energy procurement practice, energy targets and benchmarks, and on-going energy monitoring practice.
 These practices will not only help farmers reduce their energy consumption and its associated costs, but will also help them to transform into more sustainable agriculture businesses.